 While some of the numbers may be fuzzy, one thing is certain –- the use of online dating services continues in huge numbers.
 According to Online Media Daily, consumer spending on personals and dating sites rose by 8 percent in the first half of 2005, topping $245 million.

-For more information on online dating and related topics, check out the links on the next page.
+For more information on online dating and related topics, check out the links that follow.

 Related HowStuffWorks Articles

 - Dotinga, Randy.
 "Online Dating Sites Aren't Holding People's Hearts."
 Christian Science Monitor, Jan.
 27, 2005.

 - Is personality test a reliable tool for online dating?

 - Yahoo adds video, voice to online dating service, SiliconValley.com.